DaBenjamins/obs-google-sheet-importer/README.md

 ## Controlling Text Sources
 ### Setting Text
 Any text in a cell is set as the text in the source.
-Empty cells are not updated.
 ### Hiding/Showing a Text Source
 Change the cell text to begin with `?hide;Any text here` or `?show;Any text here` to disable/enable the text source (with the last text that was set)
 ### Changing Text Color
 Change the cell text to `?color=000000;Any text here` to set the text color in OBS with hex colors.

 ## Controlling Image Sources
 Any image URL in a cell is set as the image in the source.
-Empty cells are not updated.
 ### Hiding/Showing a Image Source
 Change the cell text to begin with `?hide;Image here` or `?show;Image here` to disable/enable the text source (with the last text that was set)

 ## Controlling Color Sources
 Any #hexcode in a cell is set as the color in the source.
-Empty cells are not updated.

 ## Controlling Browser Sources
 Any URL in a cell is set as the webpage in the source.
-Empty cells are not updated.

 ## Controlling Visibility Only
 Any "hide"/"show" in a cell is set as the sources visability.
-Empty cells are not updated.